Biting and teething during breastfeeding

 Watch carefully and offer an alternative

 Watch for changes in your baby’s jaw or mouth, especially at the end of a feeding when sucking has slowed.
-If you see your baby slide her head back or adjust her jaw, quickly unlatch and offer an alternative to bite (a toy or your finger works).
+If you see your baby slide their head back or adjust their jaw, quickly unlatch and offer an alternative to bite (a toy or your finger works).

 Pull baby towards you, not away

 Yanking baby off while chomped down on your breast is an understandable reaction, but will only hurt you more.
-Chances are your baby will quickly open up after biting, but if she stays clamped on it’s better to unlatch baby with your finger.
+Chances are your baby will quickly open up after biting, but if your little one stays clamped on it’s better to unlatch baby with your finger.

 If you’ve got a tenacious little biter who won’t come off, pull them closer to you for a moment.
-This will encourage her to open her mouth to breathe, thereby releasing your breast.
+This will encourage your little one to open their mouth to breathe, thereby releasing your breast.

 Give positive reinforcement

-When baby latches nicely and nurses without incident, reward her with extra hugs and praise.
+When baby latches nicely and nurses without incident, reward your little one with extra hugs and praise.

 Bonyata, Kelly.
 “When Baby Bites.”
 Kellymom.com.
 Date accessed 17 Mar.
 2018.